fernandosavio/yii-phpmailer/README.md

 Yii-PHPMailer-Wrapper
 =====================

-Wrapper for PHPMailer in YII
+YiiMailer component is a wrapper for the PHPMailer 5.2.2 library.

 Example of component config in main/config.php:
 ```php